Yiyi127/FocusCameraJuniorDevPHP/README.md

 ```
 /Applications/XAMPP/xamppfiles/bin/mysql -u root -p < init.sql
 ```
+- 3. Database config setting is in database.php, you can change the name and password there.
+If you wanna connect to a database, you can change the settings there.
+I used the default localhost database, the name is root and no password.
 ### 4. Set Up Virtual Host (Optional)
 For a better development experience, you can set up a virtual host.